-Critical elements that Advisers should consider adding to BCPs are highlighted in this Guidance.3 Advisers face significant risks if they become unable to serve clients, either temporarily or permanently.
+The new NASAA Model Rule requires registered investment advisers to have a Business Continuity and Succession Plan ("BCP").
+This Guidance highlights critical elements that Advisers should consider adding to BCPs.3 Advisers face significant risks if they become unable to serve clients, either temporarily or permanently.
 Failing to address these risks with a BCP can result in harm to Advisers' clients, exposure to regulatory actions, and litigation for failure to satisfy legal, regulatory, or contractual duties.